kevinndungu-source/kevinndungu-source/README.md

 ---

 ### Welcome to my GitHub Portfolio

 Here, you'll find a dynamic collection of **data-driven projects** showcasing my expertise in:

--**Cloud Data Engineering**: Architecting scalable, secure, and optimized data pipelines on cloud platforms.
+- **Cloud Data Engineering**: Architecting scalable, secure, and optimized data pipelines on cloud platforms.
 - **FinTech Solutions**: Leveraging data engineering to power fintech with seamless, secure transactions.
 - **Analytics Engineering**: Unlocking insights with advanced analytics using **SQL**, **Python** and top industry tools.
 - **Cutting-Edge Technology**: Using cutting-edge cloud and big data tools to build resilient infrastructures.